What is Camp Twitch?

 “I hardly ever see my son smile and for the last four days he hasn’t stopped smiling.
 Thank you, thank you, thank you.” – LeighAnne, attendee at Camp Twitch 2016.

-Donate: Here at the Tourette’s Association of New Zealand we don’t like for children and young people to miss out on the opportunity to attend Camp Twitch because of financial constraints.
+Donate: Here at the Tourette’s Association of New Zealand we don’t like children or young people missing out on the opportunity to attend Camp Twitch because of financial constraints.
 So each year we fundraise to allow a handful of families to attend camp free of charge.
 If you are able to help us by making a donation, no matter how small, then please visit our Give-A-Little page

 Camp Twitch 2016

 Camp Twitch 2016 in Rotorua was an action packed four days of fun, friendship and the odd teary eye as attendees challenged themselves to step outside of their comfort zone by taking on some of the best adventure activities that Rotorua has to offer.

 On our first day at camp

 We were welcomed with a powhiri at the Rotorua Civic Offices followed by a relaxing afternoon of catching up with familiar faces and meeting new campers.
 The dynamic duo of Anna and Jaz had plenty of activities to keep the children entertained while the parents had a chance to chat among themselves.

 Anna and Jaz again entertained the kids and young people with games and activities while Dr Rupert Bird and his colleagues from the Tauranga Hospital spoke to the parents and adults about the success he and one of our adults were having using medicinal cannabis as a treatment for tic management.